 Vitamin B1 is key to Brain cell structure; it helps the body turn food into energy.
 Some source of Vitamin B1 is Legumes, Lentils, Black Beans, Whole Grains, Seeds, and Pork.
 By eating enough of these foods your body gets the amount of Vitamin B1 that is needed.
 However, Pregnant women, Breastfeeding women and women with a menstrual cycle might need an added amount of Vitamin B1.
 Some study has shown that diabetics have a low level of Vitamin B1.

 Vitamin B2 helps break down protein, fats, and carbohydrates.
 It plays an important role in maintaining the body’s energy supply.
 Riboflavin helps converts carbohydrates into adenosine triphosphate ATP.
 The human body produces ATP from food, and ATP produces energy as the body requires.

-Along with Vitamin A, Vitamin B is essential for maintaining the mucous membrane in the digestive track.
+Along with Vitamin A, Vitamin B is essential for maintaining the mucous membrane in the digestive tract.
 Vitamin B2 helps supports a healthy Liver.
 It converts tryptophan into niacin, which is an amino acid.
 Riboflavin keeps the eyes, nerves, muscles, and skin healthy.
-It absorbs and activate iron (folic acid) and vitamin B1 B3 and B6.
+It absorbs and activates iron (folic acid) and vitamin B1 B3 and B6.

 Riboflavin produces a hormone by the adrenal glands and prevents the development of cataracts.
 Some studies have shown that supplements of Vitamin B2, B6 and Magnesium have reduced the levels of abnormal organic acids in the urine of children with Autism.